APT is supported on Vista, Windows 7 SP1+, 8 and 10.

-APT is now available for both the 32-bit and 64-bit versions of Windows, but the default on the installation page is now 64-bit.
+APT is available for both the 32-bit and 64-bit versions of Windows, but the default on the installation page is now 64-bit.
 (To determine which you have look at the System information in the Control Panel.)

 Depending on your institution's computer security measures (firewalls, blocked ports, etc.), you may initially have communication trouble with APT (looking up an Investigator for instance).
 We have seen this also with Windows 8/8.1.
 If you have any concerns please see our firewall webpage.

 1. UnInstall the previous versionIf you are going to install APT in the same folder as a previous version, please remove the previous version first.
 If you are going to install in a separate folder, you still might consider uninstalling to save disk space (and possible confusion between the different versions).

 Here are instructions for getting rid of the old APT:

 - Remove the link to the deleted installation that is in your Start Menu (in the STScI folder) by right clicking and deleting.

 2. Download and Install

 Install APT to a folder you have default privileges for: We recommend installing this software into the default location (which is a folder within the user's home folder).
 In situations where APT must be installed into a common area (such as C:\Program Files), you may need to use an actual Administrator account and not an account that has Administrator privileges or some institution-specific configuration of heightened privileges.
 If you choose to install to this location, please be sure to specify a folder within Program Files e.g. C:\Program Files\APT_27.1.